sidramesh2018/calc/docs/deploy.md

 ### Setting up the API

-In production, CALC's public API is actually fronted by an [API Umbrella][] instance on api.data.gov which proxies all API requests to CALC.
-This allows CALC to not have to concern itself with details like API keys and rate limiting.
+As mentioned in the [API documentation](api.md), CALC's public API is actually proxied by api.data.gov.

 In order to configure the proxying between api.data.gov and CALC, you will need to obtain an administrative account on api.data.gov.